Fantom-foundation/bnbridge.exchange/README.md

     or
     pm2 start api.bnbridge.exchange.js

+    cd ../bnbridge

+    npm install
-    vi bnbridge/assets/js/custom.js
+    vi ./src/config.js
-    Modify const apiURL to URL that the bnbridge.excahnge API is running at. (http://localhost:8000 by default)
+    Modify config urls that the bnbridge.excahnge API is running at. (http://localhost:8000 by default)